Uknowme-h/Weather-app/README.md

+<script src="https://kit.fontawesome.com/d3b53606f4.js" crossorigin="anonymous"></script>
 # WEATHER APP

 This is a weather app.
 It includes various features such as displaying current weather information, a search bar to search for different cities, and a pop-up window to show past 7 days data.
 The app also provides a forecast for the next few days.
 It uses Font Awesome icons and Google Fonts for styling.
-The JavaScript file "Style.js" is responsible for handling the app's functionality.
+The JavaScript file "app.js" is responsible for handling the app's functionality. <br>
+<i class="fa-solid fa-laptop-code"></i>[live demo?](https://nishant-jswl.serv00.net/index.html)

 ## Usage